Eating clubs serve as dining halls and social centers for their members, providing a comfortable place to relax, study and socialize.

-Five of Princeton’s eating clubs have first-come, first-serve membership called “sign-ins.”
+Four of Princeton’s eating clubs have first-come, first-serve membership called “sign-ins.”
 Sophomores who wish to join an eating club list the clubs in the order of their preference, with up to 11 friends.
 If more students sign in than a club can accept, a lottery is held and members are chosen at random.

-Six clubs engage in a selection process called “bicker,” in which students apply for membership, and current members bid, or bicker, for new members.
+Seven clubs engage in a selection process called “bicker,” in which students apply for membership, and current members bid, or bicker, for new members.
 It’s a voluntary process and any student who isn’t accepted may enter a second round of sign-ins for clubs with open membership.

 Costs and Financial Aid